ironhack-datalabs/data-ber-06-20/Projects/module-1_projects/01_python-project/README.md

 During this project you will:
 * Create your own git repository.
 * Build your own code from scratch.
 * Put into practice the basic python concepts learned during the week.
-* Get used to public presentations.

 ## Requirements & Deliverables
 The **mandatory** requirements that this project needs to satisfy are: